 Healthcare providers have enough documentation to keep track of when it comes to patients and their medical records.
 But retaining employment related documents is equally important.
 This week's infographic shows the common employment records that need to be maintained based on federal requirements.

-On November 29, during the International Conference on the Foreign Corrupt Practices Act, Deputy Attorney General Rod Rosenstein delivered a speech announcing changes to the Department of Justice (DOJ) 2015 policy memorandum titled “Individual Accountability for Corporate Wrongdoing.”
-This policy issued by then-Deputy Attorney General Sally Yates, commonly known as the Yates Memo.
+On November 29, Deputy Attorney General Rod Rosenstein delivered a speech announcing changes to the Department of Justice (DOJ) 2015 policy memorandum titled 'Individual Accountability for Corporate Wrongdoing,' commonly known as the Yates Memo.
 The new policy revisions reflect a continued focus on individual accountability, while easing the burden for cooperation credit and providing more flexibility to DOJ attorneys in resolving matters.
 Key changes are summarized in this week's blog post.

 HIPAA provides patients with fundamental rights to access, inspect, and obtain a copy of their health information for as long as the information is maintained by the healthcare provider regardless of the date created, format of the PHI or where the PHI originated.
 In responding to these requests, providers should be aware of the requirements under the HIPAA Privacy Rule.

 Establishing and maintaining a well-designed compliance program is key to preventing, detecting, and mitigating noncompliance.
 The seven elements of an effective compliance program outlined in the Federal Sentencing Guidelines, adopted by the Office of Inspector General (OIG), sets the framework but there are additional requirements that need to be integrated into the compliance program in